Florida–LSU football rivalry: 2007: 5-for-5 on 4th down

-The 9th-ranked Gators traveled to Baton Rouge to take on the top-ranked Tigers.
-Early on, it appeared that Florida was heading for a big win when they raced out to a 10–0 lead.
+The 9th-ranked defending national champion Gators traveled to Baton Rouge to take on the top-ranked eventual national champion Tigers.
+During the week, an LSU fan put out Tim Tebow’s cell phone number, and he got thousands of threatening messages from LSU fans prior to the game.
+Early on, it appeared that Florida was heading for a big win when they raced out to a 10–0 lead after Tebow threw a touchdown pass to Kesthan Moore.
+After scoring the touchdown, Tebow mocked the LSU crowd by mimicking a phone call.
 The two teams then traded scores, scoring two touchdowns each to make it 24–14 late in the third quarter.

 LSU rallied behind Matt Flynn to score a touchdown to cut it to 24–21.
 Then they stopped Tebow and got the ball back with just a few minutes left.
 They faced a fourth and two in their own territory, and got the first down.
 Not even a minute later, they faced another fourth and two and again converted.

 From the Florida 12-yard line, once again, the Tigers faced a fourth and 1.
 But rather than kick the game-tying field goal, Les Miles ordered a dive play.
 And for the fifth time in the game, the Tigers converted.
-Soon after, LSU took the lead when running back Jacob Hester bulled across the end zone with 1:09 left and LSU hung on, 28–24.
+LSU took the lead when running back Jacob Hester scored a TD with 1:09 left and hung on for a 28–24 win.
 The Tigers, though they would finish the season with two losses, went on to win the BCS National Championship.